-Tanker Ships Recycling - Issue 1
+Tanker Ships Recycling - Cargo Tank Cleaning: Issue 1

 08 Oct 2024

-Author: Mr. Kiran Thorat
+Analyst: Mr. Kiran Thorat

 GMS Tanker Expert and Trader, Kiran Thorat shares important viewpoints to increase awareness about Tanker ships; preparing tanker ships for green recycling and safety measures that should be incorporated among stakeholders in ship recycling industry.